112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Frenchmen enjoy conversation.
 They consider it an art.
 They are on the whole, skillful at it.

-We don't prize “good conversation” as much as the French do.
+We don’t prize “good conversation” as much as the French do.

 It was the brilliance, charm and imagination of French talk that contributed much to the reputation of Paris as a world center of gaiety.